Comparing Dual Action Weight Loss: MariTide vs. Mounjaro

 3. The mechanism is novel: GIP blockade plus GLP-1 activation.

-If those features hold up in Phase II and III, MariTide could shift obesity treatment from continuous medication to periodic "top-ups."
+If those features hold up in Phase 3 and real-world data, MariTide could shift obesity treatment from continuous medication to periodic "top-ups."

 Mounjaro: The Proven Option

-1. Some of the highest average weight loss numbers of any approved obesity drug.
+1. Some of the highest average weight-loss numbers among incretin-based medicines.

 2. Works for both diabetes and weight loss.
 Useful since the two conditions often overlap.